US DcWaDIC PH.BZ.003

 Existence and location of originals

-The original Index of Christian Art housed in the Department of Art and Archaeology at Princeton University.
+The original Index of Christian Art is housed in the Department of Art and Archaeology at Princeton University.

 Existence and location of copies